floydhub/sentiment-analysis-template/README.md

-# sentiment-analysis-template
+# Sentiment Analysis

 [Sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) is one of the most common [NLP](https://en.wikipedia.org/wiki/Natural-language_processing) problems.
 The goal is to analyze a text and predict whether the underlying sentiment is positive, negative or neutral.
 *What can you use it for?* Here are a few ideas - measure sentiment of customer support tickets, survey responses, social media, and movie reviews!

 ### Try it now